baclap/frontend-starter-kit/README.md

 - http://localhost:3000

 The starter kit comes with a bare minimum example just to demonstrate the file structure.
 Certain aspects of the structure can be changed by changing the `config.js` file.

+To build your production ready JS/CSS run `gulp build`.
+This will minify the code and exclude the sourcemaps added while in development.
+The production ready code will be placed in the directory defined in the `config.js` file.